The Single Supervisory Mechanism for Banks in the EU has been saved

-The Single Supervisory Mechanism for Banks in the EU has been saved

 The Single Supervisory Mechanism for Banks in the EU

-This paper looks at the background and intended objectives of setting up a single supervisory mechanism for the Eurozone, and also attempts to explore some of the challenges likely to be faced by both the single supervisor and the supervised banks.
+This paper, produced by the Deloitte EMEA Centre for Regulatory Strategy, looks at the background and intended objectives of setting up the SSM and explores some of the challenges likely to be faced by both the ECB and the supervised banks.